 This is especially so for a bedroom air purifier, the smaller bedrooms often being amongst the smallest rooms in the house.

-The Best Small Room Air Purifier
+The Best Small Air Purifier

 This is an excellent cost effective option.
 Particle filtration is good However odor reduction is average.
 So if you have a problem with odor, for instance pet odor, you would be better choosing a larger air purifier with a large carbon filter.
 Please see “Best air purifier for Pets” for air purifiers with great odor removing capacity.
 Also as explained above noise is greater than for the 2 larger air purifiers but less than a mini air purifier.